jasonhsu1975/docs/fru-manager/fru-manager.md

 ### FRU manager part

 FRU manager part is the main part of FRU manager package.
-The main responsibility of FRU manager part are:
+The main responsibilities of FRU manager part are:
 - Handle D-Bus interface
 - Handle the FRU EEPROM device

-When the FRU manager part is stared, it will:
+When the FRU manager part is started, it will:
-- Firstly, initialize the D-Bus interface for all FRU EEPROM areas with default value.
+- Initialize the D-Bus interface for all FRU EEPROM areas with default value.
-- Secondly, register the supported methods to D-Bus interface, in order to support:
+- Register the supported methods to D-Bus interface in order to support:
   - Update new data for D-Bus interface
   - Read/write the FRU EEPROM device
-- Finally, enter the main loop to handle the income request
+- Enter the main loop to handle the incoming requests

 #### D-Bus interface implementation

 The FRU manager part will create below D-Bus interface for all "FRU Info Areas" with the default value for each property is "**Error!
 Need to update the EEPROM**".
 This value will be updated by **FRU parser part** later, after **FRU parser part** parses the FRU EEPROM data and request **FRU manager part** to update the D-Bus data via supported D-Bus methods.

-So, in case of **bad FRU EEPROM image** (**note 2**), this value will be **NOT** updated.
-After that, we'll know when the FRU EEPROM device need to be recovered.
+In case of **bad FRU EEPROM image** (**note 2**), this value will **NOT** be updated.
+So we'll know when the FRU EEPROM device need to be recovered.

 ##### FRU Board Info Area
 ```